ergonode/docs/docs/frontend/in-depth/axios.md

 * `onRequest` - this method contains everything that has to be sent with every API query.<br>
     The query address is prepared here to make it easier to work with the API.<br>
-    Together with the API address the language is also added, which is taken from user data by default.<br>
+    Together with the API address the language, which is taken from user data by default, is also added.<br>
     The language in the query can be changed using the `withLanguage`.<br>

     ```javascript